aweers/replicate_siamMAE/README.md

 ```

 This downloads a uniformly sampled subset of roughly 30,000 files and removes all files which are either corrupted, too short or have a different frame rate than 30 fps (removes roughly 25% of files).

-Note that we the method doesn't require use any class labels and therefore we store only the video files in a single folder.
+Note that the method doesn't require any class labels and therefore we store only the video files and all in a single folder.

 ### Data loading
 We use [PyTorchVideo](https://github.com/facebookresearch/pytorchvideo/) for the data loading.
 To recreate the random frame sampling with a gap between 4 and 48 frames we create our own sampler.
 The sampler can be found in `utils/random_temporal_subsample.py`.